 What about those who are doing it?

-Is talking about abortion, regardless what's said about it, worse than the act itself.
+Is talking about abortion, regardless what's said about it, worse than the act itself?

-Where where is the where's the equal condemnation here?
+Where is the equal condemnation here?

-How in the world are we gonna sit around and get all worked up and bent out of sorts over words when abortion is happening to the tune of 1.3 million a year, and has been for 30 years.
+How in the world are we going to sit around and get all worked up and bent out of sorts over words when abortion is happening to the tune of 1.3 million a year?

-Uh Planned Parenthood.
+Planned Parenthood.

-Many of you think it's a grand organization, very worthwhile doing great work.
+Many of you think it's a grand organization, very worthwhile, doing great work.

 Margaret Sanger, founder of Planned Parenthood.